-Veeam Backup & Replication performs tape verification as follows:
+Veeam Backup & Replication performs tape verification in the following way:

 - Veeam Backup & Replication instructs the tape drive to sequentially read data blocks from the tape and compares their content with the Veeam Backup & Replication database: it checks offsets of backup files, the correspondence of the offsets with correct file headers and the length of full backup files.

 - If the data on the tape does not correspond to the data in the Veeam Backup & Replication database, the latter is reported as corrupted (in the session log or separate .CSV file).

 - The tape drive calculates the checksums for data blocks on the tape and compares them with the checksums already stored for these data blocks on the tape.